-The Official Plan of the Municipality of Southwest Middlesex is proposed to be amended as follows:
+The Official Plan of the Municipality of Southwest Middlesex Official Plan is hereby amended as follows:

-- 1. By deleting those words and phrases shown as strikethrough and shading in the document below; - 2.
-By adding those words and phrases shown as underline and shading in the document below.
+- 1. By deleting those words and phrases shown as strikethrough and shading in in Schedule 1 which is attached to and forms part of this Amendment: - 2.
+By adding those words and phrases shown as underline and shading in Schedule 1 which is attached to and forms part of this Amendment;